-The membership of the rural population of cooperatives is just 45%, hence the inadequate coverage is a matter of concern.
+The membership of the rural population of cooperative banking is just 45%, hence the inadequate coverage is a matter of concern.
 It is restricted only to a few states like Gujrat, Maharashtra, Punjab etc.

 2. Inefficient Societies

-The loaning business of the agricultural societies is facing the harsh wind.
-It was observed that out of 94089 primary agricultural credit societies in the country in 1982-83, about 34000 societies were running at a loss.
+Since these banks are often run by the members themselves, they are not run efficiently and hence lose out on alternate streams of revenue.
+For ex, It was observed that out of 94089 primary agricultural credit societies in the country in the year1982-83, about 34000 societies were running at a loss.

 3. Problem of Overdues